post-programming/information-physics/README.md

 Though, for genuine zealot of Physics, elements-of-`information-physics` has already been fixated thus far, a blunt assault on grey matter of light-bluish émigré shall be forthing of reading hereafter.

 So, let's get started with fundamentals of purported relativism appearing harrassingly truthful for eyes blinded after Space-Time Warp Travel:
+* Resonance
+* Resonating Music
+* Information Blackhole, or Negative Information Scalar Field
+*  ~~Magnetic Field~~
+*  ~~Capacitive Discharge Jerks ~~

 <br/>
 <h4 align="center"> Dark Matter, Religion, or Media </h4>